Skip to article frontmatterSkip to article content

 Standard Usage

-# Run migration for data database (auto-detects schema file)
+# Run migration for events database (auto-detects schema file)

 # Migrate with explicit database URL